 • If you have a dog and want to adopt a dog you must bring your current dog in for a meet & greet.

 • Potential adopters must show proof of home ownership such as a tax bill or mortgage statement.
 Utility bills do not count as proof of homeownership.
 Renters must show a lease or a notarized letter from their landlord stating they are allowed to own a pet.

 • Animals are not held while you are gathering the requirements to have your application approved.
 Animals will be adopted to the first approved applicant that is the right match for an animal.

 All animals impounded at the shelter must be advertised in a local paper and held for a full seven days to ensure that the proper owner has an opportunity to claim their missing animal.
 After the 7 day holding period applications will be accepted for the animal and the animal will be adopted to the best qualified candidate which fits the needs of the animal.

 All animals are spayed & neutered prior to going home unless veterinarian recommendation prohibits us from doing so.

 This entitles the adopter to a microchip, discount voucher towards the spay or neuter and two free vaccinations at a participating veterinarian under the State of Connecticut's Animal Population Control Program.
 The animal will be dropped off at a veterinarian prior to adoption.
-The new owner will be responsible for the balance at the veterinarian which ranges on average from $50.00-$150.00 depending on the animal.
+Standard health testing will be performed in addition to the alter & vaccines.
+The new owner will be responsible for the balance at the veterinarian which ranges on average from $100.00-$200.00 depending on the animal.